getty708/PubZ/README.md

 ## Instlation
 ### Step.1 Build Docker Containers
-Move to the directory which `docker-compose.yml` exists adn issue these command
+Move to the directory which `docker-compose.yml` exists and issue these commands
 ```
-# Create containers with dokcer-compose
+# Create containers with docker-compose
 docker-compose build
-# Start comtainers
+# Start containers
 docker-compose up
 ```
-Then, you get 3 containers `db, phpmyadmin, django, (strage)` and each containers are connected each others.
+Then, you get 3 containers `db, phpmyadmin, django, (storage)` and each containers are connected each others.

 ### Step.2 Start Django App
-For starting djangp App., you need to initalize database (this system use `mysql`).
+For starting djangp App, you need to initalize database (this system use `mysql`).
 Issue these commands,

 ```
 # Enter into the django container